ivalaginja/2023-03-10_AdvancedGit_repo1_MPC/README.md

       - navigate to https://github.com/, which will put you on your personal landing page
       - on the top right, find the icon of your own profile, click it, and look at the menu button "Signed in as ..."
       - That's your GitHub handle - "Signed in as **my-github-handle**"

+## Covered topics in this tutorial

+- navigate GitHub
+- navigate the git GUI "GitKraken"
+- clone a repository
+- make a new branch, stage and commit changes
+- merge branches and create pull requests
+- review pull requests